AI Scan of Calories in Lamb

 The vast majority of commercially available lamb, particularly imported varieties from New Zealand and Australia, is purely grass-fed throughout the entirety of its lifespan.
 This strict natural foraging diet fundamentally alters the actual molecular structure of the animal's lipid profile.
 Compared to heavily grain-finished domestic American lamb, strict 100% grass-fed lamb physically contains notably fewer calories overall and physically presents a substantially leaner protein-to-fat ratio per standard serving.

-More importantly, the pure grass diet generates drastically higher measurable concentrations of heart-healthy Omega-3 fatty acids.
+More importantly, the pure grass diet generates significantly higher measurable concentrations of heart-healthy Omega-3 fatty acids.
 While standard grain-heavy feedlots deliberately rapidly fatten the animal—resulting in severe hyper-marbling and much higher saturated fat counts per ounce—the natural grass grazing model produces a slightly firmer, exceptionally clean-burning protein source that actively fights systemic cellular inflammation rather than passively contributing to it.

 Navigating the Different Cuts of Lamb